MeganJade5/Gluten-Free-Finder-API/README.md

 - **Rack-cors:** supports the cross-origin resource sharing.
 Allows for web requests between domain and compatible front end app to request information from your Rails back end..
 Together they make up Middleware that makes CORS-compatible Rack-framework applications.
 The gem will ensure the app is avoiding issues when the API is called from the frontend app.
 When a user clicking around on a front end app, those clicks send fetch requests to your Rails back end to perform tasks and collect data.
 Rack CORS allows this request to happen and gives you control over who can make requests and what kind of requests can be made.

 - **Jwt:** Used for the API security to authenticate a user.
 The client application sends a JSON Web Token (JWT) in the authorization header of the HTTP request to the backend API.
 The tokens are open, standard way to represent the user's identity securely during a two-party interaction.
 JWT securely transmits information between parties and allows for claims or information to be transmitted in a compact and self-contained way.

+- **Client HTTP Vs Code Extension:** Allows to send HTTP requests and view the response within vscode.
+Used to tests routing of pages, creating posts with and without tokens, and login scenarioes.

 ### Testing in Development: